 10.1 Immediately after each Submission Deadline the ECVAA shall perform a credit check for each Imbalance Party in relation to that Settlement Period.
 The final outcome of the credit check procedure is the determination of a Imbalance Party’s Energy Indebtedness, EIpj in MWh.

-10.2 The Credit Assessment Credited Energy Volume (CAQCEiaj) of each BM Unit shall be determined for use in the Energy Indebtedness calculation.
+10.2 The Credit Assessment Credited Energy Volume (CAQCEiaj) of each BM Unit, other than an Interconnector BM Unit or a Secondary BM Unit, shall be determined for use in the Energy Indebtedness calculation.
 The procedure differs depending on whether the BM Unit in question is set to production or consumption, and whether the Party for that BM Unit is classed as a Lead Party (with Energy Account A) or a Subsidiary Party (with Energy Account a).
 ECVAA will determine whether to use a Working Day (WD) or Non-Working Day (NWD) variant of import and export capability for a given BM Unit, using a Bank Holidays calendar that it holds.
 For BM Units with a GSP Group Id of ‘_N’ or ‘_P’ (i.e. Scotland), ECVAA will consider a day to be a Non-Working Day if it falls on Saturday or Sunday, or if the day falls on a Scottish Bank Holiday.
 For BM Units with any other GSP Group Id, ECVAA will consider a day to be a Non-Working Day if it falls on Saturday or Sunday, or if the day falls on an England & Wales Bank Holiday:

 a. for each Subsidiary Energy Account, where the BM Unit is a Consumption BM Unit (which is not an Interconnector or Secondary BM Unit), a Production BM Unit whose Relevant Capacity is not greater than zero, not a Supplier BM Unit with a Generation Capacity greater than zero and a Demand Capacity equal to zero, and not a Credit Qualifying BM Unit,